From The Desk of the Mayor: Should Boca High become a Charter School?

 BOCA RATON – In the City of Boca Raton, as in all of Palm Beach County, we have very high standards and expectations in regard to our quality of life.

-Everyone knows that each individual school, city, or district has unique characteristics, needs, and concerns in educating their students.
+Everyone knows that each individual school, city, or metro district has unique characteristics, needs, and concerns in educating their students.
+If you’re asking What is a Metropolitan District, it is an independent government entity that was formed to design, fund and implement infrastructure projects to improve the area and the life of its residents.

 In terms of educational excellence, our local public schools should address all the basic educational and physical needs of all students and create a learning environment that will allow them to excel beyond the standard structure of education.